Applying for a Passport or ID card

 On this page:

 A Dutch passport or identity card application (first time and renewal) can be submitted at the passport section of the Netherlands embassy in London.
 Applications at the passport section of the Netherlands embassy in London are by appointment only on working days between 8:30 and 12:00 and between 13:30 and 15:20.
 An application has to be submitted in person.
 This also applies to minors.
-From 1 March 2015 it is no longer possible to lodge a passport or identitycard application at one of the seven honorary consulates in the UK.
-They are only available for certain emergencies.
+From 1 March 2015 it is no longer possible to lodge a passport or identity card application at the consulates in the UK.
+The honorary consuls are only available for certain consular services/emergencies.

 Checklist passport / identitycard applications